magento/merchdocs/src/system/data-import-history.md

 ![Data import history]({% link images/images/data-import-history.png %}){: .zoom}
 _Import History_

+{:.bs-callout-info}
-By default, import history files are located in the `<Magento root directory>/var/import_history` folder.
-If the Remote storage module is enabled, import history files are located in the `<Remote storage root directory>/import_export/import_history` folder.
+By default, import history files are located in the `<Magento-root-directory>/var/import_history` folder.
+If the Remote storage module is enabled, import history files are located in the `<remote-storage-root-directory>/import_export/import_history` folder.